phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

          HEAD detached at 192fbaa
          nothing to commit, working directory clean

+In this case, the CICE has downloaded Icepack hash is 192fbaa from the CICE-Consortium repository into the CICE directory structure.

 ## Update Icepack in CICE

-If all you want to do is change the Icepack version in CICE in the repository, then you would do the following
+If all you want to do is change the Icepack version in CICE in the Consortium repository, then you would create a branch, switch the Icepack version, `git add` Icepack in CICE, commit, and issue a pull request,

-      git clone https://github.com/username/CICE cice.mybranch --recursive
+      git clone https://github.com/username/CICE cice.mybranch
       cd cice.mybranch
       (update to Consortium CICE master if needed) git branch mybranch
       git checkout mybranch
+      git submodule update --init
       cd icepack
       git status                # should be in a detached HEAD git branch --all --list   # figure out what to checkout